karma4u101/FoBo/README.md

 A third benefit of using this module is that you will get a clean separation of the toolkit files and your application specific resources as the module dose not cluttering your applications web-app resources directory.

-A **live demo** of the use of this module including API documentation can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/) and the Github repository for the demo can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).
+The Github repository for the demo can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).

-A Lift basic template with FoBo setup for bootstrap usage can be found here [Templating With Twitter Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap)
+**OBS!** Note that as of Apr 2013 there is a new version schema for Lift modules and FoBo module version >= 0.9.3 See the [Dependency settings](https://github.com/karma4u101/FoBo/blob/master/README.md#dependency-settings) section for more information.

 Contributions
 ------